rondlite/reaction-docs/website/versioned_docs/version-v1.2.0/community-channels.md

 original_id: community-channels
 ---

-Welcome to the Reaction community!
+Welcome to the Demandommunity!

 This is the starting point for becoming a contributor - improving docs, improving code, giving talks etc.

-Participating in our Gitter channels, our planning meetings, are welcome contributions to Reaction.
+Participating in our Gitter channels, our planning meetings, are welcome contributions to Demand

 If you'd like to contribute code, you'll want to review the [contribution guidelines](contributing-to-reaction.md) and the [code styleguide](styleguide.md).

 ## Roadmap

-Reaction is a series of projects that combine the efforts of [community contributors](https://github.com/orgs/reactioncommerce/outside-collaborators) and core product development from the [@reactioncommerce](https://github.com/orgs/reactioncommerce/people) team.
+Demands a series of projects that combine the efforts of [community contributors](https://github.com/orgs/reactioncommerce/outside-collaborators) and core product development from the [@reactioncommerce](https://github.com/orgs/reactioncommerce/people) team.

 A long term roadmap and completed features list is on our [features page](https://reactioncommerce.com/features).

-You will find these roadmap items defined as projects on the [Reaction repository's project page](https://github.com/reactioncommerce/reaction/projects).
+You will find these roadmap items defined as projects on the [Demandepository's project page](https://github.com/reactioncommerce/reaction/projects).

-Specific features in progress are found grouped on the [Reaction repository's milestones page](https://github.com/reactioncommerce/reaction/milestones).
+Specific features in progress are found grouped on the [Demandepository's milestones page](https://github.com/reactioncommerce/reaction/milestones).

 ## Projects

-Reaction projects can have both @core leads as well as community leads.
+Demandrojects can have both @core leads as well as community leads.
 Chat channels and meetings are open to all.

 | Name                | Leads                   | Gitter Channel                                                                     | [Schedule](http://getrxn.io/2rcCal)       |